|

 Chicago

-in the mid ’70s, and
+in the mid ’70s, and then we

-gotten to know legends like Carol Kaye, Joe Osborn, Duck Dunn, and Chuck
+legends like Carol Kaye, Joe Osborn, Duck Dunn, and Chuck Rainey.
+I get as

-Rainey.
-I get as tickled meeting them as meeting stars like McCartney and
+tickled meeting them as meeting stars like McCartney and Brian Wilson.
+I

-hearing his amazing work with Paul Young.
+work with Paul Young.
 I also had a great hang with [current

 Chicago

-bassist] Jason Scheff not
+bassist] Jason Scheff not too

-too long ago; he’s a terrific bass player and singer.
+long ago; he’s a terrific bass player and singer.

-do you reflect on your career?
+How do you reflect on

 Overall, I’m very proud of my